anic17/SWH/README.md

 Only type "bootmode" and SWH will be running perfectly.

 To view command list, type "help".
-If you cannot view all commands, type first "more" and then "help"
+If you cannot view all commands, type first "more" and then "help" To update, type "updateswh"

+You can also use parameters to run in console, ex:

+	- "SWH.bat" /c updateswh
+	- "SWH.bat" /admin
+	- "SWH.bat" /?
+	- "SWH.bat /h"

+To uninstall SWH, delete the 3 directories and do not run SWH.

 :D